 Following graduation from McGill, Brown worked for a year as a psychiatric social worker at the Jewish General Hospital of Montreal.
-She then assumed a post as a family counsellor with the Family Service Association of Toronto.
+She then assumed a post as a family counselor with the Family Service Association of Toronto.
 Her real “career,” however, has been volunteer work with a number of social service agencies, most of them in the Toronto Jewish community.
 She is one of the most influential and effective leaders of Toronto Jewry, highly regarded as a person of extraordinarily broad experience, unfailing fairness and commitment, and unusually deep knowledge of education.

 As a foot soldier, Brown has worked with the United Way, the Canadian Cancer Society, the Kidney Foundation, the Salvation Army, Senior Care for the Jewish Elderly, the Heart Fund, and the United Jewish Appeal.
-She has served as president of the Forest Hill Nursery School, the Yachad Chapter of the National Council Of Jewish Women, the Parent-Teachers Association of Bialik Hebrew Day School, and the board of directors of the Jewish Vocational Service.
-She was the first woman elected president of the Jewish Federation of Greater Toronto, a post which she occupied from 1995 to 1997.
+She has served as president of the Forest Hill Nursery School, the Yachad Chapter of the National Council of Jewish Women, the Parent-Teachers Association of Bialik Hebrew Day School, and the board of directors of the Jewish Vocational Service.
+She was the first woman elected president of the Jewish Federation of Greater Toronto, a post she occupied from 1995 to 1997.
 Brown has chaired the board of directors of the Bialik School, the Educational Counselling Centre of the Jewish Vocational Service, the 1987 and 1988 National Education Conferences of the Canadian Zionist Federation, and the Toronto Board of Jewish Education, as well as school, Jewish Federation, and other community committees, including the Educational Planning and Allocations Committee of the Toronto Jewish Congress (1988–1990).

-Policy task forces in which Brown has played a leading role have investigated services for the learning challenged and the special education needs of Jewish day schools, the delivery of second-language instruction, and school evaluation.
+Policy task forces in which Brown played a leading role have investigated services for the learning challenged and the special education needs of Jewish day schools, the delivery of second-language instruction, and school evaluation.
 She has actively assisted the management of Jewish agencies in negotiating labor union contracts.
-She also co-chaired a Continental Leadership Conference on Jewish Education of the Jewish Education Service of North America (JESNA) and has served on the JESNA board and executive.
+She also co-chaired a Continental Leadership Conference on Jewish Education of the Jewish Education Service of North America (JESNA) and served on the JESNA board and executive.

 Beginning in her student days, Brown has been the recipient of a number of awards.
 In 1987, she was presented with the Shem Tov Award of the Toronto Jewish Congress and in 1991 and 1995 with the Ontario Government Volunteer Service Award.
-In 2002, she was honored for her contributions to the community by the She’arim School for learning challenged Jewish children in Toronto.
+In 2002, she was honored for her contributions to the community by the She’arim School for learning-challenged Jewish children in Toronto.